 The Grammy Awards for the CD's track 'Child of Winter.'

 In addition, Al Gomes was instrumental in bringing together

 Stephen and Neil Innes (Monty Python / The Rutles) to write

 a new track called 'A Song About Me' for the follow-up

 to 'California Feeling.'

 Chaplin Al Gomes and A. Michelle of Big Noise

-are handling the publicity and promotion for Beach Boy Blondie
+handled the publicity and promotion for Beach Boy Blondie

 Chaplin's recording project, The Young Presidents.
+The album